Recursive marginal quantization of the Euler scheme of a diffusion process: Recursive marginal quantization of the Euler process

 which is the announced result. \end{proof}

-\begin{rem} $(a)$ When we consider the upper bound of Equation \eqref{EqTheoConvergenceRate}, a natural question is to determine how to dispatch optimally the sizes $N_0, \cdots,N_n$ (for a fixed mesh of length $n$) of the quantization grids when we wish to use a total ``budget'' $N=N_0+ \cdots + N_n$ of elementary quantizers (with $N_k \geq 1$, for every $k=0, \cdots,n$).
-This amounts to solving the minimization problem
+{\sc Practitioner's corner}. $(a)$ {\em Optimal dispatching (to minimize the error bound).} When we consider the upper bound of Equation~\eqref{EqTheoConvergenceRate}, a natural question is to determine how to dispatch optimally the sizes $N_1, \cdots,N_n$ (for a fixed mesh of length $n$) of the quantization grids when we wish to use a total ``budget'' $N=N_1+ \cdots + N_n$ of elementary quantizers (with $N_k \geq 1$, for every $k=1, \ldots,n$).
+Keep in mind that since $X_0$ is not random, $N_0=1$.
+The dispatching problem amounts to solving the minimization problem